-borrowings.
-As a result of alignment of the accounting policy with the parent, as at 30 September 2021, unpresented payments amounting to £14.9m (31 March 2021: £22.6m) have been classified within cash at bank and in hand instead of within loans and borrowings.
+As at 31 March 2021, any unpresented payments were presented in the financial statements as bank overdraft within creditors.
+As a result of alignment of the accounting policy with the parent, as at 30 September 2021, unpresented payments amounting to $\pm$ 14.9m (31 March 2021: $\pm$ 22.6m) have been classified within Cash at bank and in hand instead of within creditors.